akilmarshall/Big-Island-Puzzle/README.md

 ![new](https://www.hawaii-guide.com/images/body_images/Hawaii_Big_Island_Volcanoes_by_Land_Area_Map.jpg)

-The original image data was attained  [here](https://www.lovebigisland.com/wp-content/uploads/200px-Location_Hawaii_Volcanoes.svg_.png) site, however it disagrees with v4.stl producing a slightly (Kilauea only contains half of it's caldera) incorrect result.
+The original image data was attained  [here](https://www.lovebigisland.com/wp-content/uploads/200px-Location_Hawaii_Volcanoes.svg_.png) site, however it disagrees with v4.stl producing a slightly incorrect result (Kilauea only contains half of it's caldera).
 Thus [this](https://www.hawaii-guide.com/images/body_images/Hawaii_Big_Island_Volcanoes_by_Land_Area_Map.jpg) will be used as an alternative image source.
 The image data is edited and converted to vector graphics using [this](https://picsvg.com) site.